ObjGTK/gir2objc/README.md

 In consent with Tyler Burton the generator itself is released under GNU GPL 3.0 or later.

 Regarding GTK3 (and 4 or any other library wrapper) the generator is meant to generate wrapper source files which may be distributed under LGPL 2.1 or later.

-## Code base

-The code base of ObjGTK should be compatible with the Objective C dialect of GCC ("Objective C 2.0") as introduced as of Mac OS X 10.5.
-So there should be no need to use clang.

-Aim of the generator development is to generate library wrappers that map Objective-C memory management (MRC) to GObject memory management correctly.
-If this is achieved you should be able to use clang and ARC with any Objective-C app that builds upon these library wrappers.

-Currently there are only untested, unstable preview releases of ObjGTK.
-Take care when using.
-API is going to change.
-See [milestones](https://codeberg.org/Letterus/objgtkgen/milestones) for the further release plan.

 ## How it works